Aerial LiDAR · Pacific Northwest

 What is your estimate really based on?

-The surface you'll actually build—not the one your camera saw.
+The ground you'll actually build on.
+Not just the surface a camera saw.

 Drag the divider.
 On the left: photogrammetry / RGB surface (DSM) where vegetation obscures true grade.
 On the right: Agcopter's LiDAR bare-earth ground model (DTM), with vegetation removed and ground measured directly.